OpenVAA/voting-advice-application/frontend/README.md

 1. Install Xcode for the best dev experience.
 2. Open `capacitor.config.js` file and change `server.url` value to your public IP address.
-3. Not mandatory, but run the command `npx cap sync ios` for the better flow experience.
+3. Not mandatory, but run the command `npx cap sync ios` for a better flow experience.
 4. Run the command `npx cap open ios` with Xcode installed to open the app.
-5. Click `Build` button in order to run emulator and see the project.
+5. Click `Build` button in order to run the emulator and see the project.

 #### Build